Not only does cold wintry weather put undue strain on components beneath the bonnet, it also creates potentially dangerous driving conditions.

 • Don’t use electrical components such as demisters and seat warmers for longer than necessary.
 This will decrease the load on the battery and help your fuel economy.

 Of course, the best way to improve your fuel economy is to add a shot of Redex fuel additives to your engine each time you top up the tank.
 Our products are developed to help your engine work at its optimum, no matter what winter throws your way.
-To find out more, visit the Redex website.

 Image credits: Ian, Sergey Galyonkin, Henri Bergius